github/docs/content/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/managing-security-and-analysis-settings-for-your-organization.md

 1. Go to the security and analysis settings for your organization.
 For more information, see "[Displaying the security and analysis settings](#displaying-the-security-and-analysis-settings)."
 1. Under "Code security and analysis", locate the feature, enable or disable the feature by default for new repositories{% ifversion fpt or ghec %}, or all new private repositories,{% endif %} in your organization.

-## Allowing {% data variables.product.prodname_dependabot %} to access private dependencies
+## Allowing {% data variables.product.prodname_dependabot %} to access private{% ifversion ghec or ghes %} or internal{% endif %} dependencies

 {% data variables.product.prodname_dependabot %} can check for outdated dependency references in a project and automatically generate a pull request to update them.
 To do this, {% data variables.product.prodname_dependabot %} must have access to all of the targeted dependency files.
 Typically, version updates will fail if one or more dependencies are inaccessible.
 For more information, see "[AUTOTITLE](/code-security/dependabot/dependabot-version-updates/about-dependabot-version-updates)."

-By default, {% data variables.product.prodname_dependabot %} can't update dependencies that are located in private repositories or private package registries.
-However, if a dependency is in a private {% data variables.product.prodname_dotcom %} repository within the same organization as the project that uses that dependency, you can allow {% data variables.product.prodname_dependabot %} to update the version successfully by giving it access to the host repository.
+By default, {% data variables.product.prodname_dependabot %} can't update dependencies that are located in private{% ifversion ghec or ghes %} or internal{% endif %} repositories, or private{% ifversion ghec or ghes %} or internal{% endif %} package registries.
+However, if a dependency is in a private{% ifversion ghec or ghes %} or internal{% endif %} {% data variables.product.prodname_dotcom %} repository within the same organization as the project that uses that dependency, you can allow {% data variables.product.prodname_dependabot %} to update the version successfully by giving it access to the host repository.

-If your code depends on packages in a private registry, you can allow {% data variables.product.prodname_dependabot %} to update the versions of these dependencies by configuring this at the repository level.
+If your code depends on packages in a private{% ifversion ghec or ghes %} or internal{% endif %} registry, you can allow {% data variables.product.prodname_dependabot %} to update the versions of these dependencies by configuring this at the repository level.
 You do this by adding authentication details to the `dependabot.yml` file for the repository.
 For more information, see "[AUTOTITLE](/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#configuration-options-for-private-registries)."

 {% ifversion ghec %}
 {% note %}

-**Note:** For the option to grant  {% data variables.product.prodname_dependabot %} access to private repositories to be available, you need {% data variables.product.prodname_dependabot_version_updates %} or {% data variables.product.prodname_dependabot_security_updates %} to be enabled on at least one repository within the organization.
+**Note:** For the option to grant  {% data variables.product.prodname_dependabot %} access to private or internal repositories to be available, you need {% data variables.product.prodname_dependabot_version_updates %} or {% data variables.product.prodname_dependabot_security_updates %} to be enabled on at least one repository within the organization.

 {% endnote %}
 {% endif %}

-To allow {% data variables.product.prodname_dependabot %} to access a private {% data variables.product.prodname_dotcom %} repository:
+To allow {% data variables.product.prodname_dependabot %} to access a private{% ifversion ghec or ghes %} or internal{% endif %} {% data variables.product.prodname_dotcom %} repository:

 1. Go to the security and analysis settings for your organization.
 For more information, see "[Displaying the security and analysis settings](#displaying-the-security-and-analysis-settings)."
-1. Under "Grant {% data variables.product.prodname_dependabot %} private repository access", click **Add private repositories** or **Add internal and private repositories** to display a repository search field.
+1. Under "Grant {% data variables.product.prodname_dependabot %} private repository access", click {% ifversion fpt %}**Add private repositories**{% else %}**Add internal and private repositories**{% endif %} to display a repository search field.

    ![Screenshot of the dropdown that you can use to search for repositories.
 As you type, repositories whose name matches your search criteria will appear in the list.
 The search text field is highlighted with a dark orange outline.](/assets/images/help/organizations/dependabot-private-repo-choose.png)